Be inspired with recipes created by chefs.

 It’s on every menu, no matter if it is a quick service restaurant, a five-star restaurant or even the local pub and club – garlic bread is always there.
 So, it shouldn’t come as a surprise that it is one of the most sought-after entrée dishes when it comes to your customers.
 The trusted garlic bread brings a sense of home cooking to every venue.

 While it’s commonly served as an entrée, many venues are beginning to also add garlic bread as a side option for many Italian-inspired pasta dishes, especially spaghetti.
-The best thing about this crowd favourite is that you can either make your own using a garlic butter spread and fresh bread or if you looking for ways to save time, pre-made servings that produce the same flavour are readily available.
+The best thing about this crowd favourite is that you can either make your own using a garlic butter spread and fresh wholesale bread or artisan bread or if you looking for ways to save time, pre-made servings that produce the same flavour are readily available.

 Along with it being a convenient product for many chefs, it can also be added to menus in many different ways.
 Garlic bread’s ability to be transformed into a gourmet delight is truly powerful.
 You can either keep it simple as garlic or herb bread or take it to the next level by adding layers of cheese or tomato.
 Sprinkle some parsley over-the-top to add a touch of colouring or even some parmesan cheese for a real punchy flavour.
 Another alternative is using the loaf a base for a bruschetta, with freshly chopped tomatoes, onion and parsley and a drizzle of balsamic vinegar.